kwyn/resume/README.md

  - Two time recipient.
 UC Berkeley, and UC Merced.
 Developed and characterized carbon based nano-devices.

 __Engineering Projects in Community Service__
 >2009

  - Constructed a working space elevator model, with a team of 17 engineers, for Castle Science and Technology Center

-__Laser Research__
->2009

- - Constructed a working space elevator model, with a team of 17 engineers, for Castle Science and Technology Center